WordPress/openverse/README.md

 The Openverse API (`openverse-api`) is a system that allows programmatic access to public domain digital media.
 It is our ambition to index and catalog [billions of openly-licensesd works](https://stateof.creativecommons.org/), including articles, songs, videos, photographs, paintings, and more.
 Using this API, developers will be able to access the digital commons in their own applications.

 This repository is primarily concerned with back end infrastructure like datastores, servers, and APIs.
-The pipeline that feeds data into this system can be found in the [openverse catalog repository](https://github.com/creativecommons/openverse-catalog).
-A front end web application that interfaces with the API can be found at the [openverse-frontend repository](https://github.com/creativecommons/openverse-frontend).
+The pipeline that feeds data into this system can be found in the [Openverse Catalog repository](https://github.com/creativecommons/openverse-catalog).
+A front end web application that interfaces with the API can be found at the [Openverse frontend repository](https://github.com/creativecommons/openverse-frontend).

 ## API Documentation